rust-stuco/lectures/week5/slides.md

 pub trait Copy: Clone {}
 ```

-* Notice how therre are no methods associated with `Copy`
+* Notice how there are no methods associated with `Copy`
     * This is because `Copy` is always a simple bitwise copy
 * `Copy` is a subtrait of `Clone`